mkoelbel/cocktails/README.md

     a.
 In recipes.Rhtml, add block at bottom for the new recipe.
     b.
 Knit file to preview it.
 2. Add cocktail to framework in global.R
     a.
+Add to cocktails.
+    b.
 Add to cocktail_map where appropriate.
-    b.
+    c.
 Add to pretty_names.
 3. Deploy app
     a.
 From server.R, click the blue Publish icon.
 4. Push to Github